Who's Behind Listverse?

 With demonism, a practitioner seeks to summon the power of actual demons to bend to their will.
 According to Christianity and some occultist practices, demons are fallen angels sworn to subvert all good things and to carry out only evil in the world.

-The Christian religion dating back to the times of the Holy Bible and the first etchings of the early Christians speaks of these dark figures, and they have been a consistent theme in much of recorded history.
+The Christian religion dating back to the times of the Holy Bible and the first teachings of the early Christians speaks of these dark figures, and they have been a consistent theme in much of recorded history.
 Some dark figures, like Santa Muerte, Our Lady of Holy Death, an actual death saint, even appear outside of the Christian doctrine, dating back tens of thousands of years.

-John Milton’s Paradise Lost, which was published in 1667, describes these fallen demons that were cast out of Heaven in the Christian doctrine.
+John Milton’s Paradise Lost, which was published in 1667, describes these fallen demons cast out of Heaven in the Christian doctrine.
 After having been thrown into the dark, fiery abyss, Satan speaks to the demons thus:

 Fall’n Cherube, to be weak is miserable

 Doing or Suffering: but of this be sure,